sinclairzx81/typebox/readme.md

 ### Extended

-TypeBox provides several extended types that describe core JavaScript primitives.
-Extended types are not valid JSON Schema and will not validate using standard JSON Schema validation.
-However, extended types can be used to frame JSON schema and describe callable interfaces that may receive JSON validated data.
-These types are as follows.
+TypeBox provides several extended types that can be used to express schematics for core JavaScript primitives that cannot be expressed by the JSON Schema specification.
+Extended types are not valid JSON Schema so usage with with standards compliant JSON Schema validators may vary.
+These are intended to be used to frame standard JSON schema and describe callable interfaces that may receive JSON validated data.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬────────────────────────────────┐